vanheeringen-lab/gimmemotifs/docs/installation.rst

     sudo python setup.py install

-During installation GimmeMotifs will try to locate the tools you have installed.
+On first run GimmeMotifs will try to locate the tools you have installed.
 If you have recently installed them, running an ``updatedb`` will be necessary.
 Using this option GimmeMotifs will create a configuration file, the default is:

 ::

-    /usr/share/gimmemotifs/gimmemotifs.cfg
+    ~/.config/gimmemotifs/gimmemotifs.cfg

-This is a system-wide configuration that can be used by all users.
+This is a personal configuration file.

-It is also possible to run the ``setup.py install`` command with the ``–prefix``, ``–home``, or ``–install-data`` options, to install in GimmeMotifs in a different location (for instance, in your own home directory).
+It is also possible to run the ``setup.py install`` command with the ``--prefix``, ``--home``, or ``--install-data`` options, to install in GimmeMotifs in a different location (for instance, in your own home directory).
 This should be fine, however, these alternative methods of installing GimmeMotifs have not been extensively tested.
-Please note that in this case the configuration file will be created, but every user will have to put this configuration file in his/her home directory:
-``~/.gimmemotifs.cfg``.
-The install script will also inform you of this during install.

 .. _configuration: